epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 `skip_combo`: Skip the combo shots sometimes.
 On by default.

 `captcha_solver_enabled`: Try to solve simple captcha automatically.
-Enabled by default.
+On by default.

+`use_backup_game_bot`: If the main game bot is down, you can try switching to the backup bot.
+Default is off.

 ### Daily reward catcher